OmerDahan1/C_Sharp_Course_Projects/README.md

 Welcome to my C# course projects repository!
 This README file provides an overview of the five projects I completed as part of my university C# course.
 Each project showcases different aspects of C# programming, from basic syntax and console applications to more complex object-oriented programming and game development.

+## Picture of the "Bulls & Cows" Game Created During the Course:

 ![Game](https://github.com/OmerDahan1/C_Sharp_Course_Projects/blob/main/Game%20Screenshots/Game.png)

 ## Table of Contents